-- Network port: Connect your 10BASE-T or 100BASE-T network interface to the Rackmount Remote Power Manager's network port.
-For more information, refer to Section 3.4. - Local PC: Use the supplied null-modem cable to connect your PC COM port to the power manager's COM/RS-232 port.
+• Network port: Connect your 10BASE-T or 100BASE-T network interface to the Rackmount Remote Power Manager's network port.
+For more information, refer to Section 3.4.

+- Local PC: Use the supplied null-modem cable to connect your PCs COM/ RS-232 port to the power manager's COM/RS-232 port.
 Make sure that the serial port mode is set to console as described in Section 4.3.3. - External modem: Use a standard AT[®] to modem cable to connect your external modem to the power manager's COM/RS-232 port.
-Make sure that the modem is initialized at the same default parameters as the COM port.
-Be certain that the serial port mode is set to modem as described in Section 4.3.3.
+Make sure that the modem is initialized at the same default parameters as the console port.
+Make certain that the serial port mode is set to modem as described in Section 4.3.3.